-Prior to the three-yearly calculation by the federal board of trustees of the number of Representatives to be allocated to each member association, the federal board of trustees may submit a proposal to the extraordinary general assembly to amend the method for calculating the number of Representatives allocated to each member association.
+Prior to the three-yearly calculation by the federal board of trustees of the number of Representatives to be allocated to each Member Association, the federal board of trustees may submit a proposal to the extraordinary general assembly to amend the method for calculating the number of Representatives allocated to each Member Association.

-(b) The federal board of trustees shall also update the number of Representatives of each member association in case of loss of membership by one or several member association(s), or further to the accession to the Federation of one or several new member association(s).

-1. In case of loss of membership by a member association, the departing member shall no longer have a Representative and the aggregate number of Representatives shall be reduced accordingly.
-This change shall become effective from the date of loss of membership.

-2. In case of the accession to the Federation of a new member association, the new member shall be allocated one (1) Representative until the next amendment to the method for calculating the number of Representatives, which shall be made within three (3) years of the federal general assembly meeting approving membership of the Federation by the new member association.
-This change shall become effective from the date of accession to the Federation of the new member association.

-(c) Unless otherwise stipulated in the by-laws, the revision of the number of Representatives and of their allocation among the members associations shall in no circumstances result in the allocation to any member association of more than one third (1/3) of the Representatives having the right to vote at federal general assembly meetings.
+- (b) The federal board of trustees shall also update the number of Representatives of each Member Association (i) in case of loss of membership by one or several Member Association(s), or (ii) further to the accession to the Federation of one or several new Member Association(s). - (i) In case of loss of membership by a Member Association, the departing member shall no longer have a Representative and the aggregate number of Representatives shall be reduced accordingly.
+This change shall become effective from the date of loss of membership. - (ii) In case of the accession to the Federation of a new Member Association, the new member shall be allocated one (1) Representative until the next amendment to the method for calculating the number of Representatives, which shall be made within three (3) years of the federal general assembly meeting approving membership of the Federation by the new Member Association.
+This change shall become effective from the date of accession to the Federation of the new Member Association. - (c) Unless otherwise stipulated in the by-laws, the revision of the number of Representatives and of their allocation among the members associations shall in no circumstances result in the allocation to any Member Association of more than one third (1/3) of the Representatives having the right to vote at federal general assembly meetings.